Nicolle Gonzales: Changing Woman Initiative

 Gonzales is the founder of Changing Woman Initiative (CWI), a non-profit organization which aims to improve the experience of childbirth for Indigenous women.
-The cost of child birth is expensive, and access is limited for rural, indigenous women.
-Gonzales aims to create spaces where Native women are safe, respected, and spiritually cared for, and where Native healthcare professionals can incorporate traditional healing into their practice.
+Access to maternal healthcare can expensive and can be limited for Indigenous women living in rural communities.
+The organization aims to create spaces where Native women feel safe, respected, spiritually supported, and where Native healthcare professionals can incorporate traditional healing into their practice.
 They offer prenatal care, fresh produce, at-home services, doula assistance, and bodywork.

-Gonzales also aims to cut the costs of birth and provide services to help with the cost of women's health in general.
+Gonzales also aims to reduce childbirth-related costs and provide services to help with the cost of women's health in general.
 The clinic's policy is that they "don’t turn any woman away," and they secure grant funding to ensure they can still support uninsured women and women with insurance providers such as Medicaid which do not always cover traditional medicine.

+CWI also focuses on culturally based healthcare and reproductive wellness services for Indigenous communities.
+Additionally, it aims to promote healthcare practices that integrate medical treatment with culture, family, and community health programs.
+Lastly, the organization also supports midwives in Indigenous communities and maternal healthcare services.

+The Changing Woman Initiative has also expressed their interest in a reproductive justice and wellness among Indigenous communities.
+Its programs seek to support women and their families by offering healthcare services that include both medical care with traditional practices.
+The organization has emphasized the need to restore Indigenous birthing practices and the increase of more Indigenous healthcare professionals.
+Programs associated with the initiative have focused on family support, reproductive education, and community based maternal health approaches.

+Gonzales has also advocated for increasing access to healthcare services among Indigenous women living in rural areas.
+She has addressed challenges including transportation barriers, shortage of healthcare professionals, lack of healthcare access.
+She argues that increased Indigenous representation in the healthcare industry may improve communication between patients and providers.

+Conversations concerning the Changing Woman Initiative have been connected to extensive discussions involving reproductive justice, Indigenous healthcare sovereignty, and maternal healthcare in the United States.
+The CWI is also responsible for funding the education of Native and Indigenous midwives who want to provide their services in their communities.

 CWI also funds education for Native and Indigenous midwives who want to provide similar services in their communities.